awsdocs/amazon-workdocs-administration-guide/doc_source/cloud_quick_start.md

 # Getting started with Quick Start<a name="cloud_quick_start"></a>

-In this tutorial, you'll learn how to set up a new Amazon WorkDocs site and create a Simple AD directory with **Quick Start**\.
-The **Quick Start** option is available only if you have never launched an Amazon WorkDocs site before\.
+The steps in the following sections explain how to set up a new Amazon WorkDocs site and create a Simple AD directory with **Quick Start**\.
+You can only use the **Quick Start** option if you have never launched an Amazon WorkDocs site before\.

 **Note**
 If you need more control over the directory configuration, such as specifying your own directory domain name or using an existing virtual private cloud \(VPC\) with the directory, use the **Standard Setup** option\.
 For more information, see [Getting started with Simple AD: Standard Setup](cloud_standard_setup.md)\.